mfirmanakbar/ruby-blog/README.md

 `resources :articles # this one for POST GET to CRUD`
 > rails routes `to see list of routes`

-* After deploy we need to run this for heroku
+The following must be execute after Create Module / update Schema when deploy production:

+* For first time don't forget Create a Database first in heroku
+  1. Inside the newly created app, switch to Resources tab.
+  2. Under Add-ons, search for Heroku Postgres and then select from the suggested list.
+  3. In the popup shown, select free Hobby Dev - Free plan, click Provision.
+  4. Click on the just added database (Heroku Postgres :: Database).
+  5. Scroll towards the bottom of the page and click on View Credentials button (In Tab Setting ).
+You will see the database credentials you will need to use when connecting to this database from API Express.

+* after that update our database.yml
+`adapter: postgresql
+database: secret-secret-
+username: secret-secret-secret
+password: secret-secret-secret-secret-secret-secret-secret-secret
+pool: 5
+timeout: 5000`

+* then commit and push to github

+* Run
+> heroku login
+> git push heroku master
-> heroku run rails db:migrate `to create any table we have done in development`
+> heroku run rails db:migrate `to create any table that we have done in development`
+> heroku open